foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_profiling_mechanism/mli_profiling_mechanism.rst

  - Total amount of data transferred from local to external memory

 New metrics might be added to the enum in this document.
-MLI does not support measuring arbitrary metrics outside of this specification.
+MLI does not support measuring arbitrary metrics outside of this document.

 The measured numbers are stored in mli_prof_measurement data structures: